 1. Know thyself.

 You have been diagnosed.
 This is a time of discovery.
-You finally have a diagnosis and you must figure out what that is, what does this diagnosis mean?
+You finally have a diagnosis, and you must figure out what that is, what does this diagnosis mean?
 How do you define it?
 How will you explain it to your loved ones?
 How will you explain this diagnosis to your co-workers?
 Your employer?
-What are you dealing with now that you have been crowned a Winner in the Fibromyalgia Syndrome Pageant of Disease?
+What are you dealing with now that you have been officially diagnosed with a chronic illness?
 Know thyself.

 2. Adjust your Attitude.